One UI: One UI 3

 One UI 3.0, the third version of One UI and based on Android 11, was released for Galaxy S20 devices beginning on 2 December 2020 after starting beta testing in August.
 This version includes a few noteworthy improvements, such as a translucent notification panel, brief notifications, new volume controls positioned on the right or left of the device alongside the physical volume keys, slightly enhanced widgets, redesigned incoming call screen, and smoother animations and transitions throughout the whole UI among other features.
 Blue Light Filter has been renamed to Eye Comfort Shield.

-One UI 3.1 first released with the Galaxy S21 series, has started rolling out to other supported Galaxy devices, starting with the Galaxy S20 series on 17 February 2021.
-There are no notable user interface changes.
-It contains many new camera feature improvements such as improved touch autofocus and auto exposure controller and improved Single Take feature and software implementations such as Object Eraser, Multi Mic Recording, Private Share and others.
-This is the first version to replace the built-in messages app with Google's version however, this only applies to phones released in 2021 with Android 11 or later and the older phones, messages app provided by Samsung that have been present since the beginning of TouchWiz still remain to this day.
-Older devices such as the S10 and S20 remain unaffected and do not include Google's messages app.
+One UI 3.1 was first released with the Galaxy S21 series and began rolling out to other supported Galaxy devices, starting with the Galaxy S20 series on 17 February 2021.
+While there were no significant user interface changes, it included several new camera feature improvements, such as enhanced touch autofocus and auto exposure control, an improved Single Take feature, and software implementations such as Object Eraser, Multi Mic Recording, Private Share, and others.
+This version is also the first to replace the built-in Messages app with Google's version.
+However, this change only applies to phones released in 2021 with Android 11 or later.
+This can also be seen on the Galaxy S22 series, but the app remained available in the US on these devices for the last four years until 6 July 2026 when it was discontinued.
+Older phones retain Samsung's Messages app, which has been present since TouchWiz.
+Devices such as the S10 and S20 remain unaffected and do not include Google's Messages app.

-One UI 3.1.1 first released with the Galaxy Z Fold 3 on 11 August 2021, although this first appeared with the Galaxy Tab S7 FE on 18 June 2021.
+One UI 3.1.1 first released with the Galaxy Z Fold 3 on 11 August 2021, although it first appeared with the Galaxy Tab S7 FE on 18 June 2021.
 It made multitasking easier with enhanced multi-window and task-switching features and also optimized more apps to take advantage of the large screen devices such as foldables and tablets.
-The new features were rolled out to all supported devices but devices that neither are classified as foldable phones nor tablets continued to show their software version as One UI 3.1 after the update, so now unlike the previous and next releases of One UI, this version was only available to foldable phones and tablets.
+The new features were rolled out to all supported devices, but those that neither are classified as foldable phones nor tablets continued to show their software version as One UI 3.1 after the update.
+Unlike the previous and next releases of One UI, this version was only available to foldable phones and tablets.